 Presently, Newport's parking enforcement is relatively modest, with most peak season enforcement under the charge of a single officer.
-The existing enforcement has been effective, as only modest numbers of overstays, illegally parked vehicles, and other violations were observed during the analysis.
+In some respects, existing enforcement has been effective, as only modest numbers of overstays, illegally parked vehicles, and other violations were observed during the analysis.
+However stakeholders and other business owners have cited a number of issues arising from sporadic enforcement.